belangeo/pyo/doc-sphinx/source/api/alphabetical.rst

 - :py:class:`TablePut` :     Writes values, without repetitions, from an audio stream into a DataTable.
 - :py:class:`TableRead` :     Simple waveform table reader.
 - :py:class:`TableRec` :     TableRec is for writing samples into a previously created NewTable.
+- :py:class:`TableScale` :     Scales all the values contained in a PyoTableObject.
 - :py:class:`Tan` :     Performs a tangent function on audio signal.
 - :py:class:`Thresh` :     Informs when a signal crosses a threshold.
 - :py:class:`Timer` :     Reports elapsed time between two trigs.